pymupdf/PyMuPDF/docs/pixmap.rst

       *(New in v1.17.3)*

       Write the pixmap as an image file using Pillow.
-Use this method for image formats or extended image features not supported by MuPDF.
+Use this method for output unsupported by MuPDF.
 Examples are

       * Formats JPEG, JPX, J2K, WebP, etc.
       * Storing EXIF information.